pschlan/cron-job.org/README.md

 1. Ensure you've imported the DB scheme from the `database` folder
 2. Customize `chronos.cfg` according to your system (especially add your MySQL login)
 3. Execute `./chronos /path/to/chronos.cfg`

+API
+---
+The API is written in PHP and needs to be hosted on a webserver (cron-job.org uses nginx with php-fpm).
+It is used by the console and the status page UI.

+### Prerequisites
+* nginx with php-fpm (PHP 7)
+* Optionally, a redis instance to support API call rate limiting

+### Getting started
+* Copy the api/ folder to your webserver
+* Create a copy of `config/config.inc.default.php` as `lib/config.inc.php` and customize it according to your environment

+### Notes
+* When changing the thrift protocol, don't forget to re-compile the PHP glue code and copy it to `lib/protocol/`.
+When committing, include the updated PHP code.
+Currently, this is a manual step.

 General notes
 -------------